letsencrypt/website/docs/faq.md

 Today!
 [Visit this page to get started](https://letsencrypt.org/getting-started/).

+## Are certificates from Let’s Encrypt trusted by my browser?

+For most browsers and operating systems, yes.
+See the [compatibility list](/docs/certificate-compatibility/) for more detail.

 ## Will Let’s Encrypt issue certificates for anything other than SSL/TLS for websites?

 Let’s Encrypt certificates will be standard Domain Validation certificates, so you can use them for any server that uses a domain name, like web servers.